cvansteenburg/odmantic/docs/fields.md

 !!! tip "Performance tip"
     Whenever possible, try to avoid mutable container types (`List`, `Set`, ...) and prefer their Immutable alternatives (`Tuple`, `FrozenSet`, ...).
-This will allow ODMantic to speedup database writes by only saving the modified container fields.
+This will allow ODMantic to speed up database writes by only saving the modified container fields.

 ### `BSON` types integration